 The advantages of having diverse teams in our departments are well documented.
 This has been a focus in the legal community for many years.
 However, we cannot rest on past efforts.
 Recent events impel us to increase our efforts, particularly with respect to racial and ethnic minorities.

-Our commitments in this letter are by no means intended to alter or diminish a great deal of ongoing dedication and attention within each of our institutions to diversity and inclusion more generally.
-Nor will they reduce our efforts around other forms of diversity and inclusion; these remain just as important to us.
+Our commitments in this letter are by no means intended to alter or diminish a great deal of ongoing dedication and attention within each of our institutions to diversity, equity & inclusion more generally.
+Nor will they reduce our efforts around other forms of diversity, equity & inclusion; these remain just as important to us.
 However, in addressing and discussing recent events, each of us felt we wanted to make our own very personal statements by openly showing our level of commitment to tackling racism/promoting greater equality, just as we might do in our private lives.
 We understand the power of the collective in any form of civic engagement and equally we understand this as leaders in our legal communities.